waldronmatt/dynamic-container-path-webpack-plugin/README.md

 Change `publicPath` at run time rather than build time for dynamic module federated containers.

-This should be used in conjunction with [module federation's exposed methods for initializing containers dynamically](https://webpack.js.org/concepts/module-federation/#dynamic-remote-containers) instead of the `remotes` parameter for setting the path statically.
+This should be used in conjunction with module federation's [exposed methods for initializing remote containers dynamically](https://webpack.js.org/concepts/module-federation/#dynamic-remote-containers) instead of using the `remotes` parameter for static paths.

 ## Install